 When it comes to systemless root access with the hiding feature of Google’s SafetyNet security measure on Android devices, Magisk is the best.
-By using Magisk and Magisk Manager, you can easily enable root access on any of your Android devices without messing with the system partitions that means you’ll still receive software updates, you can still use banking apps, etc. But How to Fix Magisk SafetyNet API Error if you’re facing it.
+Using Magisk and Magisk Manager, you can easily enable root access on any of your Android devices without messing with the system partitions, which means you’ll still receive software updates, use banking apps, etc. But How to Fix Magisk SafetyNet API Error if you’re facing it.

-Well, rooting your Android handset obviously brings a bunch of goodies and unlimited customization possibilities whatsoever.
-But it also has a fair amount of issues or errors if somehow you don’t follow the rooting steps properly or even the SafetyNet detects any subsystem level changes or tweaks using Magisk.
-So, if the SafetyNet feature flag gets triggered, this is what will happen.
+Well, rooting your Android handset brings a bunch of goodies and unlimited customization possibilities.
+But it also has a fair amount of issues or errors if you don’t follow the rooting steps properly or even the SafetyNet detects any subsystem level changes or tweaks using Magisk.
+So, if the SafetyNet feature flag gets triggered, this will happen.

 What is Magisk Safetynet API?